T3 Sterling Road

 The Block 3A and 3D POPS connect to the west entrance of MOCA, functioning as a welcoming shared green space.
 The design features berms, linear timber benches, brick unit pavers, ample passive green space, and brick unit paving.
 The planting design includes clusters of trembling aspen spaced amongst singular large canopy trees – honey locust, Kentucky coffee trees, oaks, and black locust – with a variety of Southern Ontario perennials and pollinators, shrubs, and hardy, drought-tolerant native grasses.
 JRS worked with MOCA and Hines to secure a seamless transition between the POPS and the west entrance to the museum.

 The 3A, 5A, and 3D POPS will be complete in 2024.
 Both 3A and 5A buildings have been granted occupancy.
 Blocks 4A and 4C are in the site plan approval process, construction timing is TBD.
-The project is targeting LEED Gold certification.
+The project is targeting LEED Gold certification and TGS Tier 1.